davetron5000/wtf-is-a-webpack/markdown/dev_server.md

 This will compile your app and load it, so it will take the same 4+ seconds as before.

 Next, open up `css/styles.css` in your editor, and arrange your windows so that you can see both your editor *and* your browser.
 Make a change to the CSS, and viola, your browser refreshes with that change.
 Repeat with `html/index.html` and `js/index.js`.
-To too bad.
+Not too bad.

 The refresh isn't as fast as we'd like, but it's still not too bad.
 You could easily open up your code editor on one side of the screen, and your browser on the other, and get to work.